kksudo/helm-demo/README.md

+# A helm-demo repository

-# A demo repository to show how to use GitHub actions with the common app development tasks
+A helm-demo repository to show how to use GitHub actions with the common app development tasks

 ## What this repository does